-Let’s go back to 1680 when the Portuguese established Nova Colonia do Santissimo Sacramento (The New Colony of Blessed Sacrament).
+Let’s first go back to 1680 when the Portuguese established Nova Colonia do Santissimo Sacramento (The New Colony of Blessed Sacrament).
 Now the Portuguese were no idiots.
 The town gave them a prime position in the Rio de la Plata, all the better to access the mines in Peru and huge swathes of agricultural land.

 Having settled Colonia, the Portuguese wanted to hold onto it and they set up defences on the small island of St Gabriel, which was close to Buenos Aires.
 However, the Spanish, the landlords of Buenos Aires, were having none of this.
 A long fight ensued, which lasted into the latter half of the 18th century.
 Finally, in 1777, Colonia became a Spanish city.

 Peace reigned for a short time, but between 1811 and 1828 the town bore the brunt of fierce independence battles between Portugal and Brazil.
 Colonia came in for it yet again from 1839 to 1851 when the new nation of Uruguay was at war with Argentina.
 With all this conflict, it’s a miracle that the colonial buildings we see today survived.
 From the middle of the 19th century, peace finally came to Colonia.

 The best things to see during a day trip to Colonia